 MCB 101 emphasizes biotechnology, including careers in biotechnology, history and applications of recombinant DNA technology and the human genome project, and laboratory safety practices.
 Students are introduced to a variety of techniques used in biotechnology and molecular biology using the equipment necessary in a research or industrial setting.
 MCB 102 allows students to perfect biotechnology techniques and be exposed to cutting edge research at the University of Arizona.
 It includes advanced biotechnological techniques, fundamentals of cell biology and genetics, applications of biotechnology, bioethics, and careers in biotechnology.
 This course offers a unique opportunity to motivated high school students who possess a strong interest in pursuing advanced education in bioscience and biomedical science.
 Through laboratory activities and field-based research, students will conduct independent research in an active laboratory, and learn to communicate.

 In MCB 101 and 102, students are expected to develop skills in Pipetting, Solution Preparation, Serial Dilutions, Standard Curve, Spectrophotometry, Bacterial Transformation, DNA and Protein Gel Electrophoresis, Sterile Technique, Microbiology, PCR, BLAST, DNA Sequence Alignment, Protein Purification, Western Blot, ELISA and Enzyme Activity.
-In addition students will learn to read research papers and communicate their own research, conduct original scientific research, and present their research at the Southern Arizona Region Science Fair (SARSEF).
+In addition students will learn to read research papers and communicate their own research, conduct original scientific research, and present their research at the Southern Arizona Research Science and Engineering Foundation (SARSEF) Fair.

 How To Enroll

 MCB 101 and MCB 102 are taught on high school campuses in both Tucson and Phoenix by a certified teacher with extensive experience in laboratory sciences.
-MCB 101 and 102 teachers are Career and Technology Education (CTE) certified and have received additional training through the UA’s BIOTECH Project.
+MCB 101 and 102 teachers are Career and Technology Education (CTE) certified, meet the Higher Learning Commission requirements to teach college level classes, and have received additional training through the UArizona’s BIOTECH Project.